meilisearch/documentation/learn/getting_started/quick_start.md

 #### Configuration file

-Instead of providing command-line options or environment variables, you can provide a `.toml` [configuration file](/learn/configuration/instance_options.md#configuration-file).
+Instead of providing command-line options or environment variables, you can use a `.toml` [configuration file](/learn/configuration/instance_options.md#configuration-file).
 Once downloaded, move it to your working directory and it will be loaded at launch.
 Like instance options, it affects your entire instance.

 ### Index settings